Systemic Design Club Japan

 “Although humans are an extension and part of this planet, there is a story and logic that humans are separated from this planet.
 However, social systems based on these separate paradigms can no longer effectively respond to complex challenges.
 That's why we need different stories, different logics, tools, and approaches.”

 Modern social issues cannot be explained by a simple relationship between cause and effect.
-Using the metaphor of complexity researcher Scott Page, Toban described social issues as "Landscapes".
+Using the metaphor of complexity scholar Scott Page, Toban described that different issues can be understood as different “landscapes”.

-First of all, "Simple Landscape".
-The task is that the top of the mountain is clear and the way to climb it is known.
+First of all, “Simple Landscapes”.
+Challenges where the task is quite simple, aka it is clear where the top of the mountain (solution) and the way to climb it is known (method/approach).

-Next, "Ragged Landscape".
-It's complicated and difficult to understand where the top is.
+Next, “Rugged Landscapes”.
+Challenges that are complicated and difficult to understand, not clear where the highest peak is (solution), and will take time to find the right path to it.
 For example, vaccine development, it is a type of issue that can reach a final solution while various factors are involved.

-And another one is "Dancing Landscapes".
-The situation itself is constantly changing, and every time you intervene, a new movement is created.
-Many social issues in the 21st century - climate change, AI, health, regional revitalization, etc. - fall under this "dancing terrain".
+And another one is “Dancing Landscapes”.
+The context itself is constantly changing, and every time we intervene, a new movement is created.
+Many social issues in the 21st century - climate change, AI, health, etc. - fall under this “dancing terrain”.

-The situation is constantly changing, and the intervention itself changes the environment - in order to respond to such a fluid reality, an experimental and adaptive approach such as a portfolio approach is required, rather than setting fixed goals.
+The situation is constantly changing, and the intervention itself changes the environment.
+In order to respond to such a fluid reality, an experimental and adaptive approach such as a portfolio approach is required, rather than setting fixed goals and solutions.

 On the premise that the issues continue to work together and move dynamically, we will cooperate with a wide range of ecosystems to incorporate multiple perspectives, multiple methods, and multiple time axes into strategies and actions.
 It is necessary to acquire such different abilities as before, personally, organizationally, and collectively.

-"A portfolio approach can be said to be a collection of interventions that work together to deliver strategic results.
-Those interventions are an important factor that enables the transformation of reality towards a desirable future.
-The portfolio defines the overall image to intervene and creates changes across multiple layers and multiple time axes.”
+“A portfolio approach can be said to be a collection of interventions that work together to deliver strategic results.
+Those interventions are an important factor that enables the transformation of reality towards desirable futures.
+The portfolio defines the broader map of where we are intervening and creates changes across multiple layers and multiple time axes.”

 Toban emphasizes the importance of “understanding the past” before making change.

 It is not only the visible system that drives the structure of society.
 Behind it is the mental models (frameworks of thinking) that we naturally believe in.
-What kind of mental models do we have to recognize the issue?
+What kind of mental models have we inherited and are operating from?
 Toban argues that in order to address many of the systemic challenges, it is necessary to re-examine our mental models, to assess if they are serving us or not.
 And if not, to update them.

-"Before you can imagine and start designing the future, it is essential to understand the logic and culture of the past.
-What have we inherited and what do we need to let go of?
-Before we move forward into the future, we need to change direction and look back on the past.
+“Before we move forward and start designing different futures, it is essential to pause, change direction, look back, and understand the logic and culture of the past and present.
+What have we inherited and what do we need to let go of?”

 Futures Cones diagram projected forward and backwards

 In addition, Toban emphasizes that looking to the past—at histories and lineages—is a vital way to think about a portfolio of interventions.
-Humans often focus their energy on ‘starting something new’ or ‘launching new initiatives’, but it is equally important to consider where our interventions sit within transitions.
-Some may play a role in winding down or hospicing existing narratives, behaviors, or organizations.
+Humans often focus their energy on ‘starting something new’, ‘building from scratch’, but this may limit the possibility of considering what interventions might be necessary and where they may sit to support transitions and change.
+For example, some inteventions may play a role in ‘winding down or hospicing existing narratives, behaviors, or organizations’ rather than ‘launching something new’.
 This approach calls for awareness of multiple perspectives and time scales.

 The Berkana Two Loops Model.
-Diagram from Commonland.
-Practice in Rhode Island: Rewriting the "story" of drug use
+Diagram is re-drawn by Commonland.
+Practice in Rhode Island: Rewriting the story of drug use

 Toban introduced the drug overdose countermeasure project in Rhode Island, USA – work she was involved in for years –as an example of practicing a portfolio approach.

-To develop a deeper understanding of this reality, Toban and her team participated in local events and public meetings for months, building relationships with people from various positions, including medical professionals, people who use drugs, researchers, policymakers, and local community-based organizations.
+To develop a deeper understanding of this reality and how it manifested in the present in the context of Rhode Island, Toban and her team participated in local events and public meetings for months, building relationships with people from various positions, including medical professionals, people who use drugs, researchers, policymakers, and local community-based organizations.

-From these changes, various projects have been created in Rhode Island, such as creating a manifesto to depict the "future of caring medicine", passing new legislation making safe injection sites legal, to opening the first state snactioned one in December 2024.
+From these changes, various projects have been created in Rhode Island, such as a manifesto to depict the “future of a caring system”, passing new legislation making safe injection sites legal, becoming the first state in the US to do so and opening the first state sanctioned one in December 2024.

 How Overdose Prevention Sites Work exhibition, developed in collaboration with Toban’s team at RISD Center for Complexity, Brown Public Health researchers, and community-based harm reduction group RICARES.
 This exhibition invited the public to experience what exactly a safe injection facility is and does.
 This travelled around Rhode Island and Massachusetts, eventually leading to legislation reform.